 Tips for getting the most out of an Engage Intensive Class

-*Note: This post is specifically about my “Formation & Reliability of the Bible” 8 week class and those registered for it.
-To register for this class, click here.
+*Note: This post is specifically about my 8-10 week Engage Apologetic classes.
+To register for the current class (fall 2022), click here.

-Overview of Class Topics for the "Formation & Reliability of the Bible" class:
+Overview of Class Topics for the "A Defense of the 5 Solas: Engaging with Catholics)"

 How to get the most of our our Engage Intensive apologetics class...

 Think about your goal and take this class seriously!